usgin/wfs-index/readme.md

 ### Writing mapping functions

 Starter mapping functions are included in the `maps` directory.
 See [the thermal springs example](https://rawgithub.com/usgin/wfs-index/master/docs/thermalSprings.html) for an introduction to how to write these functions.

+## Running Tests:

+The tests rely on an included version of [pycsw](http://pycsw.org).
+This comes as a Git Submodule.
+If you haven't already:

+    git submodule init
+    git submodule update

+After that's cloned, you can move into the `pycsw` folder and install it:

+    cd pycsw
+    python setup.py install

+That's pretty much just to get dependencies in place.
+Once you're finished you can just

+    npm test